-The momentum for this structural upgrade was the wish of the anchor partners involved in Project Bright to collaborate on the transformation of another of Focus on iThemba’s partnering Pre-Schools.
+The momentum for this structural upgrade came from the intention of a few anchor partners involved in the Project Bright transformation to collaborate again on another of Focus on iThemba’s partner Pre-Schools.

 The project reached completion thanks to the generosity of (listed in alphabetical order):Belgotex floors; Bidvest SACD; Bo’s Plant & Tool Hire; Container World; Cotswold Leisure Centre & Estate; Cotswold Management Association; Cretemix; Dezzo Roofing; Fry’s Metal; Gifford Duminy, GMA Foundation; GROW with EduCare Centres; Jocelyn van der Walt; John Clarkson (Land Surveyor); Jojo Tanks; Kerry Ingredients; Key Group; Kloof Round Table; Megan Harker; Mike and Pippa Hankinson; Nicole Singh; Northside Electrical; Lead Architects; Luke Bailes; Sarah and William Hennessy; Sear’s Electrical; Spar Group; Selwyn Green; The Collies Group; The Spur Group; The Zoe Carss Trust; Wallenius Wilhelmsen Solutions; 6 Bar Developments.